SrustiSulipalmath/corejava-Programming/README.md

 I worked with and learned how to use Notepad and Command Prompt first.
+Then,
-Then, I worked with the open-source code editor program Brackets.
+1)I worked with the open-source code editor program Brackets.
+2)worked with editplus editor software